 Character dining at Walt Disney World can be found in a variety of locations both inside and outside the parks.
 You can choose character dining based on location and convenience, what characters you want to eat with, what you like to eat, or what’s open when you get around to deciding you want to do a character meal.
 Yes, that last thing happened to me once and we got totally lucky and walked into Akershus Royal Banquet Hall at Epcot.

 Trattoria al Forno is located on Disney’s BoardWalk, so you don’t need a park admission ticket to enjoy this one.
-If you’re staying in one of the hotels near Epcot or the Magic Kingdom, it’s an easy jaunt.
-If you’re staying off property or elsewhere on the Disney property, getting to Trattoria al Forno requires some planning and time.
+If you’re staying in one of the resort hotels on the BoardWalk (Swan and Dolphin, Yacht Club, Beach Club) you can walk over.
+If you’re staying anywhere else, you'll need to plan how you're going to get there.

-We went to the Bon Voyage Adventure Breakfast, which is the only option for character dining at Trattoria al Forno.
+The Bon Voyage Adventure Breakfast is the only option for character dining at Trattoria al Forno.
 They do offer a full menu of Italian delights and fine wines for lunch and dinner but the characters are only present at breakfast.

 One of the things that is special and unique about Trattoria al Forno is that it’s the first character dining experience to feature Disney princes.

-The breakfast at Trattoria al Forno is absolutely amazing.
-They have all of the typical Disney breakfast items but they also offer some wonderful Italian breakfast dishes.
+Our Trattoria al Forno review wouldn't be complete without some serious discussion about this awesome menu.
+In addition to the Italian themed breakfast items, you will find typical breakfast fare like omelettes, pancakes, and of course, Mickey waffles.
 My husband enjoyed King Triton’s Shipwreck al Forno, which is a huge breakfast Calzone filled with eggs, meat and cheese served on a bed of Sunday Gravy (AKA Marinara sauce.)
+I had a bite and it was really good.

 The Calzone comes with a fun triton but our server removed it as soon as he put it on the table.
 You get a minute to snap your insta-worthy photo, though.
 I’m not sure why they remove it.
 My guess is that they probably don’t mean for it to be a souvenir and they take it away so you don’t take it home.

 Yeah, right.
 When we left, that skillet was empty.
-It was worth it, though.
-You can see the rest of the menu here.
+Zero regrets.

 You should check out the Bon Voyage Adventure Breakfast if: